Ferran Soriano – Chief Executive Officer

 Diego Gigliani - Managing Director of Emerging Clubs

-Before joining CFG, Diego spent 13 years as a management consultant advising blue chip companies and start-ups on strategic, marketing and financial decisions.
-His most recent role was as Partner of Oliver Wyman's Communications, Media and Technology practice in New York.
+Before joining CFG, Diego spent 13 years as a Management Consultant advising blue chip companies and start-ups on strategic, marketing and financial decisions, most recently as Partner of Oliver Wyman's Communications, Media and Technology practice in New York.

 Born in Argentina and raised across the United States and Spain, Diego earned his MBA from the Wharton School and graduated Summa Cum Laude at Boston University, with a degree in Business Administration.
 He loves family, friends, football, and music.